riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 6:13: Elie: Actually May 2016 -- April 2017; higher expenses if you incorporate
 the later months.

+## Staff growth and details of hiring method

 7:15: Male board member: Better understanding of staff work?
 Breakdown staff by function.
 38 full-time staff.
 And between GW and Open Phil.